Last August, we helped Ethan – our only child – move into his dorm for his first year of college.

 How was it possible that he was now living a life completely separate from me?

-No one fully explained how hard it would be to let go of the person who occupied so much space and time in my life for so long.
-The very same space I sometimes resented not having when he was young, but now was grieving.
+No one fully explained how hard it would be to let go of the person who occupied so much space and time in my life, in my head, and in my heart for so long.
+The very same space I sometimes resented not having when he was young, but now I was deeply grieving.

 It wasn't just him starting a new life.
 I was, too.

-When I woke up home the first morning and walked by his empty (and shockingly clean) bedroom, I felt a new wave of grief.
+When I woke up the first morning after getting home and walked by his empty (and shockingly clean) bedroom, I felt a new wave of grief.

 It was the same on that first trip to the grocery store when I stopped by the bananas,π realizing I didn't have to put them in my cart unless I wanted them.

 Those first few weeks were filled with feelings of loss and emptiness.
 I had to constantly remind myself that he wasn't coming in the door, that I didn't need to make him dinner, that I wouldn't know who he was with unless he decided to tell me.
 And he didn't call or text much.
 He was rightfully absorbed in his new life, making new friends.
 I felt such joy at how happy he was.
-I also felt a little lost.
+But I missed regular contact terribly.

 And there were things I learned to appreciate.
 Like:

-Yes, I had to empty the dishwasher myself, but at least I knew where everything was. π
+Yes, I had to empty the dishwasher now, but at least I knew where everything was. π

-And I don't know if he'll be coming home next summer.
+And I'm not sure if he'll be coming home next summer.
 Or any summer.

 And I know I will absolutely adjust once again.
 With all my cups in the cupboard.
 I get to create what I want this next phase to look like.